HelpViewer/.github/CONTRIBUTING.md

 ### 🚫 Restrictions

 - No custom elements (web components)
-- No JS classes, modules, or frameworks like React/Vue/jQuery
+- No JS modules, or frameworks like React/Vue/jQuery
-- Use factory functions instead of classes

 ## ✅ Testing